-This document describes the limits and quotas for the Management and Reporting APIs.
+This document describes the limits and quotas of requesting the Management APIs and Reporting APIs.

 Google Analytics is used by millions of sites.
-We put limits and quotas on API requests to protect the system from receiving more data than it can handle, and to ensure an equitable distribution of system resources.
-Our policies are as follows and are subject to change.
+We put limits and quotas on API requests to protect the system from receiving more data than it can handle, and to ensure an equitable distribution of the system resources.
+The limits and quotas are subject to change.

 - 50,000 requests per project per day, which can be increased.

-- In the API Console there is a similar quota which is referred to as "request per 100 seconds per user".
-By default, it is set to 100 requests per 100 seconds and can be adjusted to a maximum value of 1,000.
-Despite being listed as "per 100 seconds" the API is restricted to a maximum of 10 requests per second per user.
+- In the API Console, there is a similar quota referred to as Requests per 100 seconds per user.
+By default, it is set to 100 requests per 100 seconds per user and can be adjusted to a maximum value of 1,000.
+But the number of requests to the API is restricted to a maximum of 10 requests per second per user.

 - If your application makes all API requests from a single IP address

-(i.e., on behalf of your users) you should consider using the
+(i.e., on behalf of your users), use the

 quotaUserparameter with each request to get full QPS quota for each user.
 See the standard query parameters summary for details.